mircealungu/mircea/drafts/programming is not going anywhere.md

 This paper is a thought experiment triggered by the general enthusiasm and high hopes related to generative AI.

-In particular, this is a critique of a particularly strong claim related to Gen AI: that an LLM, or a foundational model, will at some point (point that is usually expected to be "soon") replace programming completely.
+In particular, this is a critique of a particularly strong claim related to Generative AI, that: **an LLM will at some point (usually, very "soon") replace the need for developers to know programming languages**.

 The reasoning is often syllogistic in nature:
 - in the early days of computing, developers used to write assembly language